microbiomedata/docs/content/home/src/howto_guides/api_gui.md

    }
    ```
 7. Click the "Execute" button.
-   > The API GUI will send an HTTP request to the NMDC API and display the response from the NMDC API.
+   > The NMDC API GUI will send an HTTP request to the NMDC API and display the response from the NMDC API.
    >
-   > Notice that the "Curl" command includes an `Authorization` header that includes your access token.
+   > Notice that the "Curl" command includes an `Authorization` header that contains your access token.
 If you were
    > making the API request via your command line instead of via the NMDC API GUI, you could include that same header
    > in order to access "private" API endpoints.
 8. View the API response body in the "Response body" section.
    > The API response body is a JSON object having several properties, including `ok` and `cursor`.
 The `cursor` property
-contains an object having a `firstBatch` property.
-That `firstBatch` property contains the array of results that met
+contains an object having a `firstBatch` property, which contains the array of results that met
 the filter criteria that was specified in the API request.
 In this case, it contains all studies having
 an `ecosystem_category` value of "`Aquatic`".